farah-ben-harb/flask-azure-devops-pipeline/README.md

 5. confirm Terraform redeploys the VM extension
 6. open the app in the browser and verify `/health`
 7. open Grafana and verify dashboards update after a few requests

-## Common Issues

-- `publickey` SSH error: check the SSH key path and permissions
-- `node` missing on the runner: install Node.js on `myVM`
-- `docker compose` missing: install the Compose v2 plugin
-- `404 /metrics`: the VM is still running an older image
-- `Connection refused` on port 80: the Flask container is not running
-- Terraform `403`: the VM identity does not have the correct RBAC role

 ## Project Goal